 Under each category, there are important developments and information consumers should keep in mind as open enrollment begins:

-- Medica is the sole carrier offering individual health insurance plans for 2018.
+- Medica and Wellmark will be offering ACA-compliant individual health insurance plans to Iowans statewide for plan year 2019.

-- If you currently have coverage through the exchange and do not choose a plan for 2018 by the end of open enrollment, you will be re-enrolled in a similar plan offered by Medica.
+- If you currently have coverage through the exchange and do not choose a plan for 2019 by the end of open enrollment, you will be re-enrolled into the same plan offered by Medica.

 Employer-Sponsored Health Insurance